yacinexfarouk/yacinexfarouk/README.md

 <h3 align="center"> Hey 👋, I'm Yacine Faroukou!</h3>

 <p align="left">
 Passionate about data and new technologies, I fully invest myself in all projects that are entrusted to me 💻.
-I am currently working as a business intelligence and revenue management analyst and transitioning to data engineering. <br><br>
+I am currently working as a business intelligence and revenue management analyst and transitioning into data engineering. <br><br>
 Always looking for new challenges, I approach all problems from different angles in order to always propose the best possible solution 💡.<br><br>
 My favorite tools and technologies are: SQL, Power BI, Python, Google Cloud Platform and AWS, Excel too from time to time 😉 Finally, in my free time I am an aviation ✈ enthusiast, passionate about motorsports 🏎 and geopolitics 🌎.